mlfoundations/open_flamingo/open_flamingo/eval/README.md

 When evaluating a model using `num_shots` shots, we sample the exemplars from the training split.
 Performance is evaluated on a disjoint test split, subsampled to `--num_samples` examples (or using the full test split if `--num_samples=-1`).

+Warning: we have found that classification evaluation does not work as well as expected for MPT models (e.g. OpenFlamingo-3B, OpenFlamingo-9B) and we are not sure why yet.
+We will update this README when we have more information.

 ## Sample scripts
 Our codebase uses DistributedDataParallel to parallelize evaluation by default, so please make sure to set the `MASTER_ADDR` and `MASTER_PORT` environment variables or use `torchrun`.
 We provide a sample Slurm evaluation script in `open_flamingo/open_flamingo/scripts/run_eval.sh`.